aerospike/backup-go/cmd/asrestore/readme.md

 Restore Flags:
   -d, --directory string         The directory that holds the backup files.
 Required, unless -o or -e is used.
-  -n, --namespace string         The namespace to be backed up.
-Required.
-  -s, --set string               The set(s) to be backed up.
-Accepts comma-separated values with no spaces: 'set1,set2,set3'
-                                 If multiple sets are being backed up, filter-exp cannot be used.
+  -n, --namespace string         Used to restore to a different namespace.
+Example: source-ns,destination-ns -s, --set string               Only restore the given sets from the backup.
-                                 If empty, include all sets.
+                                 Default: restore all sets.
-  -B, --bin-list string          Only include the given bins in the backup.
+  -B, --bin-list string          Only restore the given bins in the backup.
-                                 Accepts comma-separated values with no spaces: 'bin1,bin2,bin3' If empty include all bins.
+                                 If empty, include all bins.

-  -R, --no-records               Don't back up any records.
+  -R, --no-records               Don't restore any records.
+                                 Incompatible with --mode=asbx.
-  -I, --no-indexes               Don't back up any indexes.
+  -I, --no-indexes               Don't restore any secondary indexes.
+                                 Incompatible with --mode=asbx.
-      --no-udfs                  Don't back up any UDFs.
+      --no-udfs                  Don't restore any UDFs.
+                                 Incompatible with --mode=asbx.
-  -w, --parallel int             Maximum number of scan calls to run in parallel.
+  -w, --parallel int             The number of restore threads.
+Accepts values from 1-1024 inclusive.
-                                 If only one partition range is given, or the entire namespace is being backed up, the range of partitions will be evenly divided by this number to be processed in parallel.
-Otherwise, each filter cannot be parallelized individually, so you may only achieve as much parallelism as there are partition filters.
-Accepts values from 1-1024 inclusive. (default 1) -L, --records-per-second int   Limit total returned records per second (rps).
+                                 If not set the default value is automatically calculated and appears as the number of CPUs on your machine.
+  -L, --records-per-second int   Limit total returned records per second (rps).
                                  Do not apply rps limit if records-per-second is zero.
       --max-retries int          Maximum number of retries before aborting the current transaction. (default 5) --total-timeout int        Total transaction timeout in milliseconds.
-0 - no timeout.
-      --socket-timeout int       Socket timeout in milliseconds.
+0 - no timeout. (default 10000) --socket-timeout int       Socket timeout in milliseconds.
 If this value is 0, it's set to --total-timeout.
                                  If both this and --total-timeout are 0, there is no socket idle time limit. (default 10000) -N, --nice int                 The limits for read/write storage bandwidth in MiB/s